The Tales of the Genii: Reception

-In own time and after, Ridley's book was popular, and was compared to Samuel Johnson's Rasselas.
+In his own time and after, Ridley's book was popular, and was compared to Samuel Johnson's Rasselas.
 Thomas Seccombe calls "the stories ... good in themselves; they are interspersed with some satire upon the professions of so-called Christians; and, for the rest, are skilfully modelled upon the 'Arabian Nights'."

 Influence

 John Beer, in the introduction to the 1975 Everyman edition of Samuel Taylor Coleridge's Poems (p. vi), notes the influence of several of Ridley's tales on Kubla Khan.

 John Martin's painting Sadak in Search of the Waters of Oblivion (1812) is based on the eighth tale.

 Seccombe notes of Ridley's tales that "[t]heir popularity among children outlasted the eighteenth century," as attested by Misnar, a juvenile play written by Charles Dickens based on the sixth tale about 1822.

 As late as 1970 editor Lin Carter included the first tale in his pioneering anthology of classic fantasy Golden Cities, Far, twenty-second volume in the Ballantine Adult Fantasy series.